 Figure 6 produces results similar to the decision consistency results in Cook et. al., (2012) with the added dimension of two cuts for the listening domain.
 In this case, the consistency is within the ELPA and not between the ELPA and the ELA and/or Math assessment results.
 The analysis underlying Figure 6 supports the more traditional analysis presented above (consistency between ELPA and ELA) and can be used as a preliminary step.
 Figure 6 presents the decision consistency between setting the Listening domain passing score at level 3 or 4 and its alignment with the overall domain sum score.
-That is, if the domain sum cut is set at 12 and the Listening conjunctive cut score is set to 3, 82% of classifications would be consistent.
+That is, if the domain sum cut is set at 12 and the Listening conjunctive cut score is set to 4, 75% of classifications would be consistent, whereas if the Listening conjunctive cut score is set to 3, 82% of classifications would be consistent.
 The data underlying Figures 5 and 6 are presented in Appendix F.